-Each of the six has its own separate page, which makes navigation a problem — there’s no list in the menu.
-Each of the six opens in sequence by clicking the NEXT link at the bottom of the page allowing you to get through this side loop and return safely.
+Each of the six has its own separate page, which makes navigation a problem.
+Each opens in sequence by clicking the next link at the bottom of the page.
+If you read in sequence you will get through this loop and return safely.
 If you want to skip around you can select the consequence type using the links below.

 Joy or Suffering

 We are all concerned about the consequences of what we do.
 A paycheck is an important consequence for many of us.
 We see when those we are talking to smile and attend to us or look away and change the subject.
 We care when we feel a sense of accomplishment when we complete something difficult.
 I care about the feedback I get from these pages and check the metrics to see.
 All these are payoffs, consequences that usually have an effect on what we are likely to do in the future.

 We may be aware of these consequences in ourselves.
 That’s one thing, but implementing changes in the consequences for others, such as the children we are talking about, is worthy of study.
 Generally speaking, the consequences that are usually maintain patterns of dysfunctional behavior are three.
 You saw them listed in the A-B-C patterns of Sandy, Jeremy, and Charlie.
 Something must be rewarding to them or they would not continue being the makers of unpleasantness.

 Hugs, smiles, interest, listening, and laughing are attention, so are coaxing, chasing, scolding, frowning, arguing, restraining, lecturing, reasoning with, and even eye contact.
 Each of these implies this message: because of what you just did, I am reacting to you.